 Today’s DIY is extra special (and extra cute)!
-Here’s how to make rolled fabric or ribbon rosettes and how to use them to make DIY flower dog collar decorations.
-Make one for Valentine’s Day or pin this to your future crafting list for including your dog in an upcoming wedding or special event.
-It is easier than you might think, and there are sew and no-sew options depending on your preferences.
+Here’s how to make rolled fabric or ribbon rosettes as well as how to use them to make DIY flower dog collar decorations.
+Make one for Valentine’s Day or pin this to your future crafting list.
+They’d be super cute if you’re including your dog in a wedding or special event.
+It is easier than you might think, and there are both sewn and no-sew options depending on your preferences.

 Making a Homemade Rosette DIY Flower Dog Collar Attachment